TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 11/2 Samuel 11.7.md

 ---

-And when Uriah was come unto him, David asked of him how Joab did, and how the people fared, and how the war prospered.
+When Uriah was come to him, David asked of him how Joab did, and how the people fared, and how the war prospered.